gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 Such resources contain its component configuration and deployment values.
 Most notably, a URL to an OCI repository containing gardenlet's Helm chart is included.

-On reconciliation, gardenlet downloads the Helm chart, renders it with the provided values, and then applies it to its own cluster.
-Hence, in order to keep a gardenlet up-to-date, it is enough to update the tag/digest of the OCI repository ref for the Helm chart.
-This way, network connectivity to the cluster in which gardenlet runs is not required at all (at least for deployment purposes).

 An example `Gardenlet` resource looks like this:

 ```yaml